 Digital Dental Imaging Market

-The Dental Lab, restoration, WHO, ADA, 3D scanners, dental scanning, digital, oral disease, cad/cam, technology, itero
+The Dental Lab, restoration, digital dental scanner, digital dental scanners, 3D scanners, dental scanning, digital, oral disease, cad/cam, technology, itero, digital scanner, digital scanners, digital dental impression, digital dental impressions, digital impression scanner, digital impression scanners

 Angel Chang is a Drexel University graduate with a background in Marketing.
 She has experience with digital analytics, SEO, social media management, content creation, copywriting, and web development.